wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.45 - 11 June 2014
+* Compat : verified WP 3.9.1 compatibility
+* Feature : New setting on Advanced tab to force Administrators to see all pages, even if blocked from the "All" or "Authenticated" groups.
+* Fixed : Unexpected behavior when a parent category/term has no posts
+* Fixed : When "Only these" exceptions are assigned for categories/terms, ignore them if user lacks corresponding site-wide role/capability
+* Fixed : Prev / Next links were not properly filtered on some installations
+* Compat : Slim Jetpack Infinite Scroll (and new filter 'pp_ajax_read_actions' to specify other read-only ajax queries)
+* Compat : WP Document Revisions - read_document capability check was not handled correctly
+* Compat : Work around plugins that create a role with no capabilities array
+* Change : Support constant definition PP_NAV_MENU_SHOW_EMPTY_TERMS
+* Change : Apply PP_NO_COMMENT_FILTERING constant even if user has moderate_comments capability
+* Change : Attempted workaround for intermittent failure to propagate exceptions to subpages
+* Lang : Added Brazilian Portuguese translation (by Doppos)

 = 2.1.44 - 26 Feb 2014 =
 * Fixed : With PP Compatibility extension enabled on Multisite and network-wide groups enabled, fatal error when clicking "Add New" link at top of Groups screen